Essential health-care skills to succeed in clinical management

 A master’s degree in clinical education and management

+UBC’s Master of Health Leadership and Policy (MHLP) in Clinical Education was designed for early- and mid-career professionals with relevant work experience as clinicians who want to gain the wide-ranging knowledge needed to work at the forefront of the transformation in clinical management in health care.
 The interdisciplinary curriculum balances clinical practice and business management.
 A common theme woven through all the courses is change management.
 Courses on clinical education, curriculum development and evidence-based practice help students gain the skills to create workplace environments where team members are supported to take risks, shift their current practices and embrace change.

 “Learning about quality improvement is another way change happens.
-Quality improvement methods offer concrete processes that focus on breaking down a complex situation into very small pieces” says Program Director Dr. Elisabeth Bailey.
+Quality improvement methods offer concrete processes that focus on breaking down a complex situation into very small pieces" says former Program Director Dr. Elisabeth Bailey.

 Health-care professionals can use and apply these tools to improve the experience of practitioners and patients,” she adds.